 5. Make your own fun.
 Put on some music and have a freeze-dance or limbo contest in the living room.
 If the weather’s nice, set up a badminton net in the backyard or have an obstacle-course party.

 6. Get creative with food.
 Sure, there's the old standard birthday party food—pizza.
 But if you wanna offer some other choices without spending a lot, consider cutting turkey and cheese sandwiches into fun shapes with cookie cutters.
 You can also set up a cookie-decorating station.
 And some yummy and healthy snacks, like healthy after-school snacks, are a must.

 7. Pick a fun DIY kids' birthday party theme.
 You and your child can decide on a fun idea for a party and do it for cheap at home.
 Whether you decide to host a kids' party at home with fun games, take the kids outside for some outdoor party games, or set up some crafts for a fun kids' crafts party, choosing a favorite kids' party theme and making it a DIY affair at home or the park can make it much easier on your party budget.

 Another helpful tip for a successful kids' birthday party: If you’re planning a celebration around an activity in your house, such as a treasure hunt or movie, be sure to have something else ready to go.
 Grade-schoolers' attention spans usually won't last through a 90-minute movie.
-If they finish an activity or get bored, you will definitely want to have another activity ready or you'll run the risk of having kids run amok through your house, chasing each other and wreaking general mayhem (unless that's okay by you, in which case, let 'em loose!).
+If they finish an activity or get bored, you will definitely want to have another activity ready or you'll run the risk of having kids run amok through your house, chasing each other and wreaking general mayhem (unless that's okay by you, in which case, let them loose).